rsdoiel/antenna/archives/2025/socal_north_2025.23.md

 date: 2025-06-11, updated: 2025-06-11, from: The LAist

-The Beach Boys' co-founder, songwriter and producer transformed pop music into high art, and became America's answer to The Beatles' Lennon and McCartney in the process.
+The Beach Boys' co-founder, songwriter and producer transformed pop music into high art and became America's answer to The Beatles' Lennon and McCartney in the process.

 <br>